diarmuidoconnor/ictskills2-2022-staging/topic04/topic.md

-#  React: Design and Routing.
+#  Patterns & Navigation (Contd.).

 Explore some more navigation features available in React Router.
-Introduction to Design patterns in relation to React app development.
+Continue to explore patterns.